michaelnisi/feeder/README.md

       {error, timeout}
   end.
 ```
-To the try this in the shell you might want to use the feeder module:
+You can try this in the shell with the feeder module:

 ```
 make